howie-howerton/azure-aks-basic-cluster/README.md

 - export ARM_CLIENT_SECRET="<your-password/client_secret-here>"
 - export ARM_TENANT_ID="<your-tenantId-here>"

-The ARM_SUBSCRIPTION_ID is the UUID of the Azure Subscription in which you are working.\s\s The ARM_TENANT_ID is the UUID of the current Azure Active Directory in which you are working.\s\s The ARM_CLIENT_ID is the (UUID-based) Application ID (aka: client_id) of the service principal that terraform will use to create resources.\s\s
+The ARM_SUBSCRIPTION_ID is the UUID of the Azure Subscription in which you are working.
+The ARM_TENANT_ID is the UUID of the current Azure Active Directory in which you are working.
+The ARM_CLIENT_ID is the (UUID-based) Application ID (aka: client_id) of the service principal that terraform will use to create resources.
-The ARM_CLIENT_SECRET is a (UUID-based) password for the service principal that terraform will use to create resources.\s\s
+The ARM_CLIENT_SECRET is a (UUID-based) password for the service principal that terraform will use to create resources.

 To obtain the above information via azure-cli, use the following commands:\s\s Login to Azure: